very-amused/cs302-final/README.md

 # How to run/compile
-1. clone repo into VS
+1. clone repo into Visual Studio
 2. SFML Must be downloaded and linked to the project Properties->C/C++->General-> add sfml include to additional include directories Properties->Linker->Generl-> add sfml lib to additional library directories